-- February 2013: Novel Spinster’s Folly was named a Finalist in the category of Historical Novel in the 2012 Whitney Awards, which honor outstanding LDS novelists.
+- February 2013: Novel Spinster’s Folly was named a Finalist in the category of Historical Novel in the 2012 Whitney Awards, which honor outstanding books by LDS novelists.
 The Whitney Awards are sponsored by LDStorymakers, the authors guild for LDS writers.

 - October 2010: Novel Trail of Storms was named a Finalist in the Western Fiction category of the “Best Books 2010” Awards, sponsored by USA Book News.

-- February 2004: Novel Ride to Raton was voted Fourth in Top Ten Finalists in the 2003 Readers’ Poll in the category of “Novel – Mainstream”, Preditors & Editors.
+- February 2004: Novel Ride to Raton was voted Fourth in Top Ten Finalists in the 2003 Readers’ Poll in the category of “Novel – Mainstream”, at Preditors & Editors.

 - March 2003: Poem “My Mother’s Bureau Drawer,” was named the Winner of the national Alice Abel Literature Competition in Poetry, sponsored by American Mothers, Inc..